-Two of the most asked questions from new paintball players are, what is the difference between CO2 and compressed air and what is better, CO2 or compressed air?
-CO2 and compressed air (HPA) are both high-pressure gas sources that are required on most paintball guns.
+Two of the most asked questions from new paintball players are, “What’s the difference between CO2 and compressed air” and “Which is better, CO2 or compressed air?”

-CO2 tanks do however have some advantage.
-The main reason people end up going with CO2 is that it has a considerably lower initial cost.
-The 20oz CO2 tank is the most popular size, it is sold for around $22 and can shoot 1000+ paintballs.
-The amount of shots/cost is a great way for players that play on private property to play a lot of paintball for little cost.
-You could pick up a handful of CO2 tanks and play all day.
+CO2 tanks do, however, have some advantages.
+The main reason people end up going with CO2 is that it has a considerably lower startup cost.
+The 20oz CO2 tank is the most popular size; it’s sold for around $22 and can shoot 1000+ paintballs.
+The amount of shots/cost is an excellent way for players that play on private property to play a lot of paintball for little cost.
+You could pick up a few CO2 tanks and play all day.
 Refills can cost anywhere from $3 to $7.
-If you don’t have a paintball shop or field nearby, many welding and fire extinguisher supply shops can fill CO2 tanks.
+If you don’t have a paintball shop or field nearby, many welding and fire extinguisher supply companies can fill CO2 tanks.

 Compressed air’s main advantage is consistency.
-The more consistent pressure results in much more consistent velocity and helps with accuracy some.
-Compressed air is marginally affected by temperature, unlike CO2, making it great for cold weather.
+The more consistent pressure results in much more consistent performance.
+Compressed air is marginally affected by temperature, unlike CO2, making it great for cold weather and electronic guns.
 Most paintball fields charge for all-day compressed air fills.
-A flat rate is paid at the beginning of the day, typically $5 to $10 and you can fill your tank as many times as you like.
-While the initial cost is more, in the long run, you could end up saving money going with compressed air.
+A flat rate is paid at the beginning of the day, typically $5 to $10, and you can fill your tank as many times as you like.
+While the initial cost is more, you could save money going with compressed air in the long run.

 The downside of compressed air is the initial cost.
 Tanks can range anywhere from $40 to $250.
 To get as many shots on compressed air as you would that 20oz CO2 tank, a 68 CI 4500 PSI compressed air tank is needed.